 “[The jewelry’s inspired by] early life reminiscences,” Muñoz stated.
 “It’s very kiddish, however, in the maximum fashionable manner.”

 “I’ve notion continually she become innovative however she lives life busy,” Torres stated.
-“Just with looking to determine out herself and seeking to address her feelings, she hadn’t had the time to be productive in something she loves genuinely.”
+“Just with looking to determine herself and seeking to address her feelings, she hadn’t had the time to be productive in something she loves genuinely.”

 Muñoz stated it is not usually smooth handcrafting rings.
 Depending on the cloth of the earring, which can range from thick rubber to wood, jewelry can be difficult to make when using a hand drill.
 Muñoz says the most difficult pairs of jewelry to make are their pinwheel rings, with which wood is hand-drilled into the center of the pinwheel for aid.
 The process takes nearly an hour to craft one pair, while most of Muñoz’s earrings take about 10 minutes.